22 Recursion and fixed points

 #> [1] Inf

-The second call processes 1,000 iterations without touching the stack.
-Each “recursive” step returns a closure, and the while loop in trampoline calls it.
-Stack depth stays constant at O(1).
+That second call churns through 1,000 iterations without growing the stack at all; each “recursive” step returns a closure, and the while loop in trampoline calls it, bouncing like a ball on a trampoline (hence the name).
+Stack depth stays at O(1) no matter how deep the logical recursion goes.

-The trampoline pattern works for any tail-recursive function: rewrite the tail call as a thunk, and let the trampoline do the looping.
-The cost is a closure allocation per step, which is cheap.
+The pattern works for any tail-recursive function: rewrite the tail call as a thunk and let the trampoline do the looping.
+The cost is one closure allocation per step, which is cheap.
 The CRAN package trampoline provides a polished implementation with better error handling, but the core idea is exactly this while loop.
+The trampoline frees recursion from the stack, but notice that factorial_thunk still refers to itself by name inside the returned closure.
+What if you wanted recursion without even that?

 TipOpinion

-Trampolining is clever, but if you find yourself trampolining in production R code, step back and ask whether a for loop or Reduce() would be simpler.
-The trampoline exists to rescue recursive algorithms from the stack limit, not to replace straightforward iteration.
-Use it when you genuinely need recursion (tree traversal of unknown depth, for instance) but the depth could be large.
+Trampolining is clever, but if you catch yourself trampolining in production R code, pause and ask whether a for loop or Reduce() would be simpler.
+The trampoline rescues recursive algorithms from the stack limit; it does not replace straightforward iteration.
+Save it for cases where you genuinely need recursion (tree traversal of unknown depth, for instance) but the depth could be large.

 Exercises